 • Look for sales on moving supplies.
 Take some time to research sales on packing materials before you start packing.
 Check online retailers and big-box stores for discounts on boxes, packing tape, and other supplies.

 • Search for online promo codes.
 If you’re booking a rental truck or container online, search for promo codes before you check out.
-Websites like RetailMeNot and Coupons.com may have promo codes for moving-related services.
-You might also be able to sign up for email newsletters from moving companies to receive exclusive discounts and promotions.
+Discount or coupon websites, such as RetailMeNot and coupons.com, may have promo codes for moving-related services, and you can sign up for email newsletters from moving companies to receive exclusive discounts and promotions.

 • Check for discounts.
 Many companies offer discounts for AAA members, military personnel, veterans, students, seniors, and those with disabilities.
-International Van Lines, for example, has up to a 20% discount for students and teachers.
-1-800-PACK-RAT offers 10% off for seniors.
+International Van Lines, for example, has up to a 15% discount for military members, and 1-800-PACK-RAT offers 10% off for seniors.

 More Moving Tips To Save Money

-• Get quotes from at least three moving companies to compare pricing.
-You can do this on the company’s website or by calling.
+• Collecting estimates.
+Get quotes from at least three moving companies to compare pricing.
+You can do this on the company’s website or by calling each one.

-• Look for price-matching programs.
+• Finding price-matching programs.
 Some moving companies will match the price of another, so get as many quotes as possible to negotiate rates.

-• Only get moving insurance for expensive items.
-You don’t need to pay to insure your box of toiletries or T-shirts.
+• Limiting moving insurance.
+Insure only your more expensive items.
+You don’t need to cover your box of toiletries or T-shirts.

-• Split the transportation cost with another mover.
+• Splitting the transportation cost with another mover.
 Some interstate movers have load-sharing programs that let you share a truck and split the rental and fuel costs with a fellow relocator.

-• Make a grocery trip specifically for the move.
+• Making a grocery list for the move.
 Many people plan to just order fast food once their kitchen items are packed, but this can add up quickly.
 Get snacks and foods that don’t need to be cooked for your home and while traveling so you don’t have to rack up restaurant or delivery fees.

-We got a few more tips from Matt Woodley, the founder of Mover Focus.
-“Check with your current home or renters insurance to see if it covers items during a move.
+Matt Woodley, the founder of Mover Focus, suggests, “Check with your current home or renters insurance to see if it covers items during a move.
 This could save you from purchasing additional insurance from the moving company.”

 He also told us, “If you’re moving for work-related reasons, some of your moving expenses might be tax-deductible.
 Consult with a tax professional to see if you qualify.”